 Finishing a Diploma

-For people who are no longer an appropriate age to enroll in high school, pursuing the GED credential is the best path for them.
+For people who are no longer an appropriate age to enroll in high school, pursuing the GED credential is the best path.
 However, students who still have the opportunity to earn a high school diploma need to consider their options carefully.
 Most students only have 2-3 years of coursework remaining when they qualify to take the GED exam.
 Although this timeframe is certainly longer than the couple of months required to prepare for the GED tests, there are other advantages to earning a high school diploma.

 Using the Credential vs. Using the Diploma

-As noted above, earning a high school diploma may more likely prepare students for the academic challenges of college.
+Earning a high school diploma may more likely prepare students for the academic challenges of college.
 However, obtaining the GED credential doesn't mean that postsecondary education is no longer an option.
 According to the American Council on Education (ACE), the national organization that oversees the GED exam, about 95% of U.S. colleges and universities accept the GED credential in place of a high school diploma as of 2011.